RichardTuharsky/RichardTuharsky/README.md

 ♛ I love playing chess

-👨‍💻 I am a big fan of Augmented Reality
+👨‍💻 I like to build software, it can be any

 ⚡ Fun fact: I enjoy combine mathematics and programming